 Fast Company | Prince Harry: Social media is dividing us.
 Together, we can redesign it | August 6, 2020

-Will Hurd is a former member of Congress, cybersecurity executive, and undercover officer in the CIA.
+Will Hurd is currently a managing director at Allen & Company and former member of Congress, cybersecurity executive, and undercover officer in the CIA.
 For almost two decades he’s been involved in the most pressing national security issues challenging the country whether it was in the back-alleys of dangerous places, boardrooms of top international businesses or halls of Congress.

 After stopping terrorists, preventing Russian spies from stealing our secrets, and putting nuclear weapons proliferators out of business, Will helped build a cybersecurity company that prepared businesses for the next domain of conflict – cyberspace.